 By Michael V. Nguyen 5 minute Learn

-On one hand, that is definitely a welcome improvement since lack of DEI (variety, fairness, and inclusion) in the enterprise world reinforce systemic inequalities and injustices.
+On one hand, that is definitely a welcome growth since lack of DEI (range, fairness, and inclusion) in the enterprise world reinforce systemic inequalities and injustices.
 These inequalities are what sparked the protests in the primary place.

-Alternatively, it additionally presents a possible downside in that too many variety applications initiatives are carried out in ways in which not solely result in subpar outcomes however may cause extra hurt.
+However, it additionally presents a possible downside in that too many range applications initiatives are carried out in ways in which not solely result in subpar outcomes however may cause extra hurt.